“Among the faculty, we must certainly

 "Doing Waldorf Right"

-Now go a step further: Imagine a polytheistic universe in which a vast host of gods is arrayed in ranks extending from a lowly group of gods just slightly higher than mankind, upward through rank upon rank of deities each more spiritual and powerful than the last.
+Now go a step further: Imagine a polytheistic universe in which a vast host of gods is arrayed in ranks, extending from a lowly group just slightly higher than mankind, upward through rank upon rank of deities each more spiritual and powerful than the last.

-Ok?
-Now imagine a spiritualistic system consisting of prayers, meditations, and mental/spiritual exercises that enable human beings to gain knowledge of the gods, their ranks, and their abodes — what we might call “higher worlds.”
+Now imagine a spiritualistic system consisting of prayers, meditations, and mental/spiritual exercises, a system that enables human beings to gain objective knowledge of the gods, their ranks, and their abodes.

 One more step: Imagine that the spiritualistic system enables us not only to know about the gods but also to commune with them and gain the blessings they can bestow.